 Instructions

 - Slice the ripe tomato into 1/2-inch thick slices.
-Sprinkle each slice with a little salt and pepperPRO TIP: I always use a serrated knife to cut tomatoes.
+Sprinkle each slice with a little salt and pepperPRO TIP: I always use a serrated knife, such as this tomato knife, to cut tomatoes.

 - Slather the bread slices with mayonnaise.
 Stack tomato slices equally on half the bread.
 Top each tomato stack with the remaining bread, mayo-side down.